 CallSource is a call tracking and analytics company that provides businesses with data-driven insights to improve their marketing and sales efforts.

 Today, CallSource’s technology platform tracks over 100 million calls annually for clients in a variety of industries, including automotive, healthcare, home services, insurance, and more.
-In addition to call tracking, the platform also provides robust features for lead management, customer relationship management (CRM), campaign management, and reporting/analytics.
+In addition to call tracking, the platform also provides robust tracking features for lead management, CRM integration (customer relationship management), campaign management, and reporting/analytics.

 Delacon call tracking is an essential tool for businesses that rely on inbound calls to generate leads and sales.
 By tracking phone calls, businesses can see which marketing campaigns are generating the most interest and resulting in the most conversions.
 Additionally, call tracking can help businesses track employee performance and identify areas where training may be needed.

-DialogTech is a provider of marketing attribution and conversation intelligence for inbound phone calls.
+Invoca is a provider of marketing attribution and conversation intelligence for inbound call tracking.
 The company offers an end-to-end solution that starts with the call tracking and recording technology needed to attribute which marketing campaigns are driving phone calls.
-It also provides an AI-powered call analytics platform that analyzes every conversation to help businesses improve lead quality, close more sales, and deliver better customer service.
+It also provides an AI-powered call analytics platform that analyzes every conversation to help businesses improve lead quality scoring, close more sales, and deliver better customer service.

 Twilio allows software developers to programmatically make and receive phone calls, send and receive text messages, and perform other communication functions using its web service APIs.
 The way it works is pretty simple.
 You just sign up for an account with Twilio, get a phone number, and then use the provided API to integrate calling or texting features into your app.